diccio/diccio.github.io/index.md

 layout: home

 title: "Hypatia of Alexandria"
-subtitle: Astronomer, Philosopher, Mathematician
+subtitle: Astronomer, Philosopher, Mathematician,
 share-title: "Hypatia of Alexandria - Home"
-share-description: "Ancient scientist, educator, and philosopher from Alexandria.
-Passionate about mathematics, astronomy, and the pursuit of knowledge."
+share-description: "Ancient scientist, educator, and philosopher from L'Aquila.
+Passionate about mathematics, astronomy, and the pursuit of knowledge and sleeping."
 support-promo-box: true
 cover-img:
     - "assets/images/Hypatia-Teaching-Alexandria-watercolour-paper-Robert-Trewick.jpg"